masosa15/real-estate-project/README.md

 # Data Engineering Project

+For this Data Engineering project we are using the following technologies and tools:

 + Getting the Data – Scraping with BeautifulSoup
 + Orchestrator and Scheduler – Airflow
 + Storing on S3-Boto3